satchelfrost/revolvr/readme.md

 ## Planned Features
 RevolVR was made with purpose-built in mind.
 So by-definition it doesn't try to be a general purpose engine.
 If the game needs it, then the feature gets added.
 This means no GUI/editor, you will just be editing a scene description file, and writing C++.

-With that said, the next major features will be mainly graphical.
-We plan to use gltf as the graphics file format.

 If there is a feature you are particularly interested in, then you may open an issue, or perhaps fork the project and build it yourself.